-Here are examples of what you can use and how for effective communication.
+What can I use and how for effective communication?

 PHONES: Set up a “Family Crisis Group on your phones.
 Instead of having to send the same message to 10 different people 10 different ways, you can put it all in one chat.
 This way everyone gets information at the same time and anybody can reply on the same thread and update.

 PEN AND PAPER: Think a little more traditional.
 Not everything has to be done on a cell phone or computer.
 Physically write out lists, notes, whatever is necessary.
 This could come in handy if, let’s say, you have someone quarantined in your home.
 Passing notes to them on their food trays could be very beneficial.
 The quarantined person could then respond in the same manner when the food tray is returned.